ThuyNT13/thuy_life/README.md

 The first iteration of the website project is static with just HTML, CSS and JavaScript.
 The design is responsive, and adjusts to any media screen and content is over **HTTPS** so it's secure.
 It was deployed using **Amazon Web Services (AWS)** and you can see it here: https://thuy.life

-The next step will be to build up the backend in Rails and eventually deploy a dyanmic website.
+The next step will be to build up the backend in Rails and eventually deploy a dynamic website.

 ## Support